totem-tech/documentation/crowdloan/regulation.md

 If the Token is deemed to be a security (i.e. it passes all four tests), then the sale must register with the Securities and Exchange Commission in the USA, regardless of the country in which the Token sale occurs.

 > It should be noted that whilst many projects have "tokens" issued by smart contracts, this is not the case for any of the Totem Live Accounting Networks because they each have their own blockchains with native "coins" used to pay transaction fees.
-Furthermore, the "coin" and the extra-regulatory "functional currency" of the accounting system, are in fact one-and-the-same unit of account.
+Furthermore, the "coin" and the extra-regulatory "functional currency" of the accounting system, are in fact one-and-the-same Unit of Account.

 The four parts of the Howey Test are broadly: